ycpcs/cs340-fall2016/lectures/lecture24.md

 `rowagent.clj` is the code for creating and running row agents.
 Row agents respond to `compute-row` messages, and respond by computing iteration counts for the requested row.
 The state data for a row agent is simply a reference to the mandelbrot agent (where results will be sent) and the message function to be used to send back row results to the mandelbrot agent.

 `mandelbrotagent.clj` is the code for creating an running the main mandelbrot agent.
 It responds to `start` and `row-result` messages.
-The `start` message indicates the start of the computation, and causes the mandelbrot agent to create row agent and assign work to them.
+The `start` message indicates the start of the computation, and causes the mandelbrot agent to create row agents and assign work to them.
 The `row-result` message indicates that a row of iteration counts has been completed by a row agent.
 The state data for a mandelbrot agent is a map of unique ids (representing computations) to a vector containing the received row results for the computation.

 Example of creating a mandelbrot agent and starting a computation (this assumes the REPL is in the `clojure-mandelbrot.mandelbrotagent` namespace):